CMMC 2.0, Level 1 vs Level 2, and what DFARS 7012 actually requires.

 FAR 52.204-21

 Basic safeguarding of FCI.
 15 requirements.
-This is what CMMC Level 1 certifies against.
+This is the floor — every DoD contractor has been bound by it since 2016.
+CMMC Level 1 certifies against it.

 DFARS 252.204-7012